thiagodejesus/rust-wasm/Readme.md

+# How to Use Rust with TypeScript

-How to use Rust from typescript
+Today we gonna navigating into some ways to use Rust on typescript projects with WASM.

-# 1 Creating Rust Wasm pkg
+## 1. Creating the Rust Wasm Package

+First, we gonna create a new Rust project and navigate into it:

 ```sh
   mkdir wasm-calc && \